smashedtoatoms/asdf-sbcl/README.md

 installed via your favorite package manager and make sure your CPATH and LIBRARY_PATH point to them.
 If you're on a mac, you also need to have your command line tools in your path in your ~/.zshrc.
-For example, if you're using brew on an M1 or M2 mac, install zstd with `brew install zstd` and then install sbcl with `CPATH=/opt/homebrew/include:$CPATH LIBRARY_PATH=/opt/homebrew/lib:$LIBRARY_PATH PATH=/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk/usr/lib:$PATH asdf install 2.3.9`.
-Be sure to thank apple for this hellscape.
+For example, if you're using brew on an M1 or M2 mac, install zstd with `brew install zstd` and then install sbcl with `LIBRARY_PATH=$(brew --prefix)/lib CPATH=$(brew --prefix)/include asdf install sbcl 2.4.9`.
+Be sure to thank Apple for this hellscape.
 If you're using asdf, install zstd with `sudo apt-get install libzstd-dev` and let it rip.
-Other distros will need to install it in whatever way they normally install.
+Other distros will need to install it in whatever way they usually install.

 ### Requirements

 - [jq](https://stedolan.github.io/jq/)
 - [curl](https://curl.haxx.se/)
 - [libzstd-dev](https://github.com/facebook/zstd)
+- [zlib] on macs
 - [ecl](https://ecl.common-lisp.dev) on macs

 ### Install Plugin